image

 Verification

-Testers rigorously evaluate the system by executing test cases based on requirements, performing integration and system testing, identifying and reporting bugs and verifying bug fixes and retesting.
+Testers rigorously evaluate the system by executing test cases based on requirements, performing integration and system testing, identifying and reporting bugs, and verifying bug fixes and retesting.

-Once testing is complete, the team:
+After testing is complete, the team:

-• Prepares the production environmentn
+• Prepares the production environment

-• Migrates data if necessary
+• Migrates data if needed

 • Deploys the system to users